Capitalist propaganda: On the Soviet Union

-Promote capitalism as superior
+Promotion of capitalism as superior

-Capitalist propaganda has adopted the technique of portraying capitalism or the free market system as superior.
-This technique is frequently paired with the condemnation of opposing and dissenting views.
 Supreme Court justice Lewis F. Powell Jr. argued "for free enterprise education in television, radio, and other media" in order to "sell" the idea of laissez-faire capitalism to the masses.
-Powell advocated for the entire restructuring of organizations, branches of government, and the general culture in order to accommodate the interests of capitalists.
-He simultaneously criticized "the social science faculties" on university campuses throughout the United States while encouraging the need to rewrite textbooks and expand conservative "think tanks" in order to promote capitalism, a project already undertaken by Leonard Read, who founded the Foundation for Economic Education in 1946.
 As described by scholar Lawrence B. Glickman, "selling [free market capitalism] meant telling (highlighting the virtues of free enterprise), but it also meant yelling (condemning those out to undermine it).
-Indeed the two could not be separated since critics always seemed to be gaining ground."
+Indeed, the two could not be separated since critics always seemed to be gaining ground."

 In the United Kingdom, high unemployment in the wake of the October Revolution concerned the British elite, who were anxious to avoid a repeat of the Russian Revolution in their own country and a turn to communism.
 Material was sent to the Economic League, a non-governmental organization dedicated to the surveillance of anti-capitalist activity, stating that "what is required is some years of propaganda for capitalism as the finest system that human ingenuity can devise."
-The League responded by placing numerous articles in newspapers, paying journalists to write them, and funding speakers, who they referred to as "big men in ever sense of the word," to talk to the British public about economics in simplistic terms.
+The League responded by placing numerous articles in newspapers, paying journalists to write them, and funding speakers, who they referred to as "big men in every sense of the word," to talk to the British public about economics in simplistic terms.